AugelabTech/AugeLab-Studio-Issues/README.md

 <br>
 </div>
 Here you can report your issues or request new features.
-If you are familiar with GitHub, click the Issues tab, open an issue with the correct labels, and provide sufficient information on your setup/request.
+If you are familiar with GitHub, click the [Issues](https://github.com/AugelabTech/AugeLab-Studio-Issues/issues) tab, open an issue with the correct labels, and provide sufficient information on your setup/request.
 Otherwise, read below and follow template instructions.

+You are also welcome to discuss/share anything with us on our [Discussions](https://github.com/AugelabTech/AugeLab-Studio-Issues/discussions) section.

 ## Bug Reports